WOT

 To get the great signature texture of focaccia bread, you have to get your hands in there!
 Don’t punch the dough down though.
 Instead, make a claw with your fingers and poke deep holes all over the dough, going all the way to the bottom of the pan.

 Not ready to eat your focaccia bread just yet?
-To store it in the pantry, wrap it tightly in plastic wrap, where it’ll last up to 2 days.
-To freeze focaccia, wrap it in plastic wrap or place into a freezer bag.
+To store it in the pantry, wrap it tightly in plastic wrap, where it will last up to 2 days.
+To freeze focaccia, wrap it in plastic wrap or place it into a freezer bag.
 Focaccia will last up to one month in the freezer.

 The Easiest Focaccia Bread Ever